Roads we grit

 The gritting service operates from October through to May each year, and during this period our fleet of gritters are on standby 24 hours a day.

-In wintery weather, we routinely grit 1200 kilometres (708 miles) of road; nearly 50% of the total length of all Birmingham’s roads.
+In wintery weather, we routinely grit over 700 miles of road; nearly 50% of the total length of all Birmingham’s roads.
 These routes have been prioritised based on recommendations from Central Government and include major roads and access routes, bus routes and routes identified by the emergency services.

 As well as the road network, some pavements in high footfall areas, such as the City Centre also receive precautionary treatment.
 Footways in local shopping centres are cleared of snow if icy conditions persist and resources are available.